chenkennt/docascode/metadata_spec.md

 Besides *UID*, we also allow reference item using *ID* and *alias*, in markdown processor, the following algorithm **SHOULD** be implemented to resolve references:
 1. Check whether the reference matches any *identifier* of current *item*'s children.
 2. Check whether the reference matches any *alias* of current *item*'s children.
-3. Check whether the reference matches any *identifier* of current *item*'s silbings
+3. Check whether the reference matches any *identifier* of current *item*'s silbings.
-4. Check whether the reference matches any *alias* of current *item*'s silbings
+4. Check whether the reference matches any *alias* of current *item*'s silbings.
 5. Check whether the reference matches a *UID*.
 6. Check whether the reference matches a *global alias*.